Ravikkp/a/README.md

 management today is the most important function in a commercial and business enterprise.Find for me Sales-trend -> month wise , year wise , yearly_month wise
 ## 🛠 Tools Used

-    1. Excel
-    2. Power BI
+    1. Power BI
-    3. python
-    4. pandas
+    2. jupyter